forki/Audio/README.md

 #### Activate SSH

-* Create a file called `/boot/ssh` on the SD-Card.
+* Create a file called `ssh` (no ending) on the SD-Card.
 It can be left empty.

+### Connecting to the Raspberry Pi

+* Put the SD-Card into the Raspberry Pi
+* Connect the Raspberry Pi with the USB-Charger
+* Connect to the Raspberry Pi via SSH (you can use [putty](https://www.putty.org/) on Windows)
+* Username: "pi", Password: "raspberry"
+* Change the default password with the command `passwd`